8xu/SHB/README.md

 1. Install [node](https://nodejs.org/en/) on your machine.
 2. Run `npm install .` in the directory to install dependencies.
-3. Modify the [config](./config.json) file to your desired configuration.
+3. Modify the [config](./config.json.example) file to your desired configuration.
     > Get steam game IDs [here](https://steamdb.info/apps/).
+4. Rename `config.json.example` to `config.json`.
-4. Run `node main.js` to start the hour booster.
+5. Run `node main.js` to start the hour booster.